 Bad Madge & Co is a boutique located in the South Park neighborhood of San Diego and has been open since 2011.
 The boutique specializes in vintage, resale, local San Diego designers, and a small selection of on-trend fashion items.
 Its primary focus is on recycling and upcycling items from furniture, fashion, accessories, home goods, art, records, and collectibles.

 The Mastermind of "Madgeness"

-It's crazy to think how much Bad Madge has come to life in the span of eight amazing years.
+It's crazy to think how much Bad Madge has come to life in the span of nine amazing years.
 It all started with the mind behind the boutique ready for a change and a new dream.
 And no her name is not Madge it's Tanya...Tanya McAnear to be exact.
 Tanya's established career in the industry is what led her to want to open her own vintage boutique.
 But not just any boutique a vintage boutique that immersed you in an experience.